-The analysis benefits from comparing how the five independent variables affect the role and behavior of IE personnel in three IEs.
-A systematic and critical test of the five independent variables warrants empirical data not yet available.
-There is a lack of empirical research on how IEs affect the behavior and roles of their incumbents.
-Hence, the next section does not give a systematic variable-by-variable test.
-The following discussion is empirically suggestive and illustrative, and benefits from secondary empirical material on seconded officials from different EU member-states and Norway (CLENAD 2003; EFTA Secretariat 2000; Smith 1973; Smith 2001; Statskontoret 2001, 17).
-These data are supplemented by primary empirical observations from one research project on OECD officials (Marcussen 2002) and one research project on national civil servants attending EU committees - the Commission expert committees, the comitology committees and the Council working groups (Egeberg, Schaefer and Trondal 2003).
+The analysis presented below illustrates how the five independent variables affect the role and behavior of IE personnel.
+A systematic and critical test of the five independent variables warrants comparative data sets not yet available.
+Hence, the main purpose of the next section is merely to illustrate the "predicted" relationships between the five hypotheses and the behavioral dynamics among IE incumbents.
+The next section thus has modest explorative ambitions and does not give a systematic variable-by-variable test.
+The following discussion is empirically suggestive and illustrative, and benefits from secondary empirical material on seconded officials from different EU member-states and Norway (CLENAD, 2003; EFTA Secretariat, 2000; Smith, 1973; Smith, 2001; Statskontoret, 2001, 17).
+These data are supplemented by primary empirical observations from one research project on OECD officials (Marcussen, 2002) and one research project on national civil servants attending EU committees - the Commission expert committees, the comitology committees and the Council working groups (Egeberg, Schaefer and Trondal, 2003).